magomimmo/modern-cljs/doc/second-edition/tutorial-04.md

 > very frequently in interoperable scenarios with the underlining
 > hosting platforms (i.e. JVM, JSVM and CLR at the moment).

-Lastly, we need a function for counting the lenght of a string.
+Lastly, we need a function for counting the length of a string.
 The `count` function works on any kind of collection and on strings as well.